couchbase/query/docs/n1ql-select.md

   the shorter array; if all the elements so far are equal, then the longer array sorts after)
-* object (larger objects sort after; for objects of equal length, key/value by key/value comparison is performed; keys are examined in sorted order using the normal ordering for strings)
+* object (larger objects sort after; for objects of equal length, name/value by name/value comparison is performed; names are examined in sorted order using the normal ordering for strings)

 ## OFFSET clause